Documentation Index

 portfolio_summary | Counts of scenarios, leaf scenarios, and securities analyzed. |

-leaf_scenarios | Flattened leaf nodes with joint probabilities and per-security details. |
+leaf_scenarios | Flattened leaf nodes with joint probabilities, portfolio returns, top movers, and per-security details. |

 context_articles | Headlines of articles used as background context (when search_for_context is true). |